sbhave123/LLMResponseEvalPipeline/README.md

 # LLM Response Eval Pipeline

-Pipeline for evaluating LLM outputs—batching prompts, collecting responses, and scoring or comparing them against rubrics, references, or other models.

 ## Evaluation guidelines

 Use these scales (1 = worst, 5 = best) when reviewing model answers.